eCornell-KnowledgeHub/ecornell-product-updates/README.md

-# eCornell Product Management Updates
+# eCornell Product Management Updates Force redeploy

 A collection of quarterly product management update sites built with the Cornell brand system for internal and enterprise use.